Connections-Business-Directory/Connections/README.md

 [Complete Changelog can be found here.](http://connections-pro.com/changelog/)

+= 10.4.54 10/20/2023 =

+* BUG: Use `Request::setVar()` to reset the pagination value when the offset count is greater than the total row count to prevent a potential query loop and PHP fatal error.

 = 10.4.53 10/16/2023 =

 * FEATURE: Add integration and support for the [Simple History plugin](https://wordpress.org/plugins/simple-history/).